 You feel happy and relaxed

-When you orgasm, your brain is flooded with feel-good chemicals including oxytocin and dopamine.
-These hormones promote feelings of euphoria, bonding, empathy, and closeness.
-Basically, you'll feel good.
-And maybe a little sleepy.
+When you orgasm, your brain is flooded with feel-good hormones including oxytocin (which is sometimes called the “cuddle chemical”) and dopamine, which can give you a sense of satisfaction and motivation.
+Together, these chemicals can promote feelings of euphoria, bonding, empathy, and closeness.
+Basically, you’ll feel good.

 Your muscles spasm

 Many people experience some sort of involuntary muscle contractions during, and even after, an orgasm.
 These are measurable rhythmic contractions occurring in both the vagina — and anus (in both women and men).
 Some describe this as “the shivers.”
 This happens in your vaginal walls, but it can also occur in your feet, legs, thighs, butt and stomach muscles.

 To even reach orgasm, you’ve got to get out of your head.
 There’s a buildup of tension and a release.
 Afterwards, you’re in bed — without tomorrow’s to do list running through your head and in the same way orgasms can make you feel relaxed, you may also make you sleepy.
 One 2017 study found that people who had an orgasm before bed reported getting a better night’s rest.
 More research is needed to confirm the link, but the authors of this study say we can likely thank oxytocin.
 Another hormone, prolactin, is also thought to play a role.

 After an orgasm, many people report that their genitals feel sensitive.
 Some women can experience a rapid return to the orgasm phase with further stimulation but others may be so sensitive that they don’t want to be touched for at least a few minutes.
 If you’d like to continue the sex session, concentrate on other areas of your body — or your partner’s — for a while before returning to your vulva.